-This DiSC behavioural style tip from The DISC Group is all about people with the S Style – the Steadiness style.
-Get the best from your meetings and conversations by understanding your colleagues’ behavioural preferences and priorities.
+This DISC behavioural style tip from The DISC Group is all about people with the S style – the Steadiness style.
+Here are the strengths, limitations, behaviours, and growth opportunities of individuals with the DISC Steadiness style.

 We can probably all think of someone we know who has a unique way of adding a sense of stability, calmness, and reassurance to any conversation we have with them.
 This person is showing one of the key characteristics of the Steadiness style – they are people who naturally “wear well” and are an easy type to get along with.
 They prefer stable relationships which don’t jeopardise anyone, especially themselves.